CoSMo: a Framework to Instantiate Conditioned Process Simulation Models: Introduction

-Addressing these challenges and drawing inspiration from related research~\cite{Francescomarino17, Donadello23oodeclare}, our contributions comprise (i) a novel conditioned recurrent architecture tailored to capture the relationship between user-defined constraints and the sequential nature of events; (ii) the introduction of a new framework, \textbf{Co}nditioned Process \textbf{S}imulation \textbf{Mo}del (CoSMo), which implements the conditioned recurrent architecture using any type of constraint or a priori knowledge; (iii) the validation of this approach through experiments considering both control-flow and data-flow perspectives.
-CoSMo has proven its capability to simulate traces in compliance with constraints represented by the DECLARE language model~\cite{PesicSA07declare}, providing users with significant control over their generative process models and effectively overcoming the stochastic limitations inherent in traditional methods.
+Therefore, in this paper, we motivate the use of deep learning for process simulation due to its successful accomplishments in other process mining tasks, and we address the problem associated with the lack of flexibility of current DL-based solutions for process simulations~\cite{Dumas21}.
+By proposing a novel methodology to introduce user-directed controls and guidance within these models, our work advances the fields by introducing a new bridge between advanced process simulation capabilities using deep learning and practical usability needs.
+Thus, we comprise our contribution as follows: (i) a novel conditioned recurrent architecture tailored to capture the relationship between user-defined constraints and the sequential nature of events; (ii) the introduction of a new framework, \textbf{Co}nditioned Process \textbf{S}imulation \textbf{Mo}del (CoSMo), which implements the conditioned recurrent architecture using any type of constraint or a-priori knowledge; (iii) the validation of this approach through experiments considering both control-flow and data-flow perspectives.
+CoSMo has proven its capability to simulate traces in compliance with constraints represented by the DECLARE language model~\cite{PesicSA07declare}, providing users with significant control over their generative process models and effectively overcoming the stochastic limitations inherent in traditional DL-based process simulation models.

 This paper details the development of CoSMo and its evaluation, highlighting its alignment with current literature and its advancements to traditional process simulation approaches.
 The remainder of this paper is structured as follows: Section~\ref{sec:background} provides background information.
 Section~\ref{sec:related} discusses the current state of process simulation and its limitations.
 Section~\ref{sec:proposal} introduces CoSMo, our proposed framework for implementing process simulation models based on user-based constraints or any other nature of a-priori knowledge available.
 Section~\ref{sec:evaluation} describes our evaluation and limitations.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.